lequangphu/crypto-screener/docs/etl_dashboard_plan.md

   - [x] Add logging at each step (start, success, error)
   - [x] Implement retry logic for API calls (3 attempts, exponential backoff)
   - [ ] Parameterize for partial/full refreshes (optional)
+  - [x] Handle nested data ingestion errors: serialize dict/list columns as JSON strings before loading into DuckDB
+  - [x] Add fail-fast checks: exit with error if protocols data is missing or protocols_staging table is not created
 - [x] **Transformation Layer (`transform_data.py`)**
   - [x] Refactor each transformation step into a modular function
   - [x] Add logging for each transformation step (row counts, summaries)
   - [x] Add validation: ensure `revenue` and `fees` fields in revenue table are non-null (log error if not)
+  - [x] Add fail-fast check: exit with error if protocols_staging table is missing before transformation

 ### Phase 2: Implement Data Export to JSON for Dashboard Use
 - [x] **Export Logic**